mirsaeedi/azure-api-management-devops-resource-kit/README.md

 Local variables are defined using **:::variableName1=value1;variableName2=value2** syntax inside yml file.
 Key=Value pairs are separated using a semicolon.
 The local variables are only applied to their associated policy and override the global variables in case of name collision.

 ## Conditional Statements
 In some cases, we need to customize our deployments based on some conditions. dotnet-apim supports simple conditional statements.
 An if block starts with **#if $(booleanVar)** and ends with **#endif**.
-If booleanVar is _true_, then all the lines will be considered by dotnet-apim otherwise they are ignored.
+If booleanVar is _true_, then all the lines in between will be interpreted by dotnet-apim otherwise they are ignored.

 ```yml
 version: 0.0.1